 1964: BBC television premiered Top of the Pops, a new musical variety show hosted by radio disc jockey Jimmy Saville.
 The program was kicked off by Dusty Springfield who performed “I Only Want to Be With You,” followed by lip-synced performances by the Rolling Stones, the Dave Clark Five, the Hollies, and the Swinging Blue Jeans.

-1966: Simon and Garfunkel had their first #1 single in the US with “The Sound of Silence.”
+1966: Simon & Garfunkel had their first #1 single in the US with “The Sound of Silence.”
 Throughout the month of January, the record twice traded places with the Beatles’ “We Can Work It Out” as the top song on Billboard’s Hot 100 chart.
-In the wake of the song’s success, Simon promptly returned to the United States to record a new Simon & Garfunkel album at Columbia’s request.
+After the poor reception of the duo’s first album, Wednesday Morning, 3 A.M., which included the original version of “The Sound of Silence,” Simon and Garfunkel ceased working together and Simon traveled to Europe.
+After the song began to receive increased radio airplay on college stations, Columbia Records producer Tony Wilson decided to remix the song with electric instrumentation like other popular folk rock hits.
+In the wake of the new single’s success, Paul Simon promptly returned to the United States to record a new Simon & Garfunkel album at Columbia’s request.
+Their follow-up LP was titled Sounds of Silence to further capitalize on their recent hit.

-1966: New Jersey quintet the Knickerbockers entered the top 40 on the Billboard singles chart for the first time with “Lies,” making it to #20 during the song’s thirteen-week chart run.
+1966: New Jersey quintet the Knickerbockers entered the top 40 on the Billboard singles chart for the first time with “Lies,” which made it to #20 during the song’s thirteen weeks on the chart.

-1967: The Doors made their first live television appearance on KTLA-TV Channel 5 in Los Angeles lip-synching their first single “Break on Through.”
+1967: The Doors made one of their first, if not their very first, live television appearances on KTLA-TV Channel 5 program Shebang! in Los Angeles lip-syncing their first single, “Break on Through.”
 The show was hosted by Casey Kasem and produced by Dick Clark.

 1968: Berkley, California rock group the Golliwogs made the decision to change their name to Creedence Clearwater Revival.
 Rejected band names included Muddy Rabbit, Gossamer Wump, and Creedence Nuball and the Ruby.
-They eventually settled on Creedence Clearwater Revival, inspired by friend of Tom Fogerty, Credence Newball, a TV commercial for Olympia Beer that marketed the beverage as “clear water,” and the four members’ renewed commitment to the band.
+They eventually settled on Creedence Clearwater Revival.
+The new name was inspired by friend of Tom Fogerty Credence Newball, a television commercial for Olympia Beer that marketed the beverage as “clear water,” and the four members’ renewed commitment to the band.

 1972: Faces debuted on the Billboard Hot 100 with “Stay With Me.”
 The single became the group’s biggest hit in the US, climbing to #17.

-Country Joe McDonald, singer, songwriter, guitarist, and lead singer of Country Joe and the Fish, was born Joseph Allen McDonald in Washington, D.C. in 1942.
+Country Joe McDonald, singer, songwriter, guitarist, activist, and leader of Country Joe and the Fish, was born Joseph Allen McDonald in Washington, D.C. in 1942.

 Chris Youlden, vocalist for Savoy Brown from 1967-1970 and solo artist, was born in Dagenham, England in 1943.

-Steve Ripley, songwriter, studio engineer, guitarist, inventor, and leader of The Tractors, who also worked with artists like Bob Dylan, J.J.
-Cale, Clarence “Gatemouth” Brown, and as the founder of Ripley Guitars, created guitars for John Hiatt, Ry Cooder, Jimmy Buffett, Eddie Van Halen, and others, was born in Boise, ID in 1950.
+Steve Ripley, songwriter, studio engineer, guitarist, inventor, and leader of The Tractors who also worked with artists like Bob Dylan, J.J.
+Cale, and Clarence “Gatemouth” Brown, and, as the founder of Ripley Guitars, created guitars for John Hiatt, Ry Cooder, Jimmy Buffett, Eddie Van Halen, and others, was born in Boise, ID in 1950.